Cognigy/Documentation/docs/en/docs/live-agent/roles.md

 # Roles

-Within Live Agents, human agents can have the following user roles:
+In Live Agents, human agents can have three distinct user roles:

 - [Agent](#agents)
 - [Supervisor](#supervisor)
 - [Administrator](#administrator)

+These roles define the permissions and responsibilities of individuals using the Live Agents system.

 ### Agent

-Human agents with this role can only access inboxes, reports and conversations.
+Agents with this role can only access inboxes, reports, and conversations.
 They can assign conversations to other agents or themselves and resolve conversations.

 ### Supervisor

-Supervisors have unique access to the supervisor dashboard to observe conversation metrics and is also able to see and interact with all inboxes.
+Supervisors have unique access to the supervisor dashboard to observe conversation metrics and are also able to see and interact with all inboxes.

 ### Administrator

-Administrators have access to all Cognigy Live Agent features enabled for your account, including settings, along with all of a normal agents' privileges, except the supervisor dashboard.
+Administrators have access to all Cognigy Live Agent features enabled for your account, including settings, as well as all of a normal agent's privileges, except for the supervisor dashboard.
 This dashboard is exclusive to the supervisor role.

 ## Permissions